alvinly74/capstone-project/README.md

-# AwwDiIo
+# AwwDI
 [AwwDiIo](http://soundcloud.com)
 [Heroku link][heroku] **NB:** This should be a link to your production site
 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

 PlaceHolderSoundCloud is a web application inspired by SoundCloud built using Ruby on Rails and React.js.
 It allows users to

 - [ ] Create / update an account